sigwo/p2pool-node-status/README.md

 If this variable is set to `false`, the UI displays the p2pool currency symbol (BTC).

 *This does only apply to Bitcoin pools.
-On other cryptocurrencies, the UI displays whatever p2pool API replies as currency symbol.*
+On other digital currencies, the UI displays whatever p2pool API replies as currency symbol.*

 ## Roadmap